-Introduction: Gena Philibert-Ortega is a genealogist and author of the book “From the Family Kitchen.”
-In this guest blog post, Gena shows how your ancestors’ tax records and notices published in old newspapers can fill in some gaps in your family history.
+Introduction: In this article, Gena Philibert-Ortega shows how your ancestors’ tax records and notices published in old newspapers can fill in some gaps in your family history.
+Gena is a genealogist and author of the book “From the Family Kitchen.”

 Tax Day in the United States is quickly approaching.
 Are you ready?
 Taxes are a part of our everyday modern lives from sales tax and income tax to property tax.
 As we approach that dreaded date in April when our annual income tax returns are due, it’s a good reminder that we can look at our ancestor’s tax records to help with our genealogy research.